swiftlang/swift-evolution/zzzz-nesting.md

 - Nesting would be allowed for extensions of all types that are visible in a given file.

-- The rules should be the same as for nested types, so marking a member of an extension `private` would restrict its visiblity to the scope of this extension.
+- The rules should be the same as for nested types, so marking an entity in an extension `private` would restrict its visiblity to the scope of this extension.

 - The goals of SE-0169 could be achieved in this model by simply putting an extension inside a type declaration, while keeping `private` members protected from regular extensions.